 Taking the time in his review of Saints Row IV to correct the impression that he hated Pacific Rim, saying he should have made it clearer that when he was talking about how stupid and loud and full of robot fights it was, he meant that he liked those things.

 In his The Bureau review, noting the game's massive Development Hell, while he bashes the game itself, he does state he's sympathetic to the developers given how long they were forced to work on the product.
-He doesn't blame for the game's current state when the game's long development meant it was taken apart and started over repeatedly, and instead blames the game's state on Executive Meddling.
+He doesn't blame them for the game's current state when its long development meant it was taken apart and started over repeatedly, and instead blames the game's state on Executive Meddling.